• Skip to primary navigation

 Prep Rhubarb and Blueberries

 One of the great things about baking with fresh rhubarb is there is very little prep work to get the rhubarb ready to add to your other ingredients.
-No pits to remove, no peeling, no boiling - just rinse and dice the rhubarb and you'll be set.
-Rhubarb season starts in the spring, but you can usually find it at a local farmers market or the grocery store for most of the summer months.

 Diced rhubarb on a cutting board.

-The same holds true for the fresh blueberries.
+The same holds true for fresh blueberries.
 Place them in a small colander in the sink, spray with water, rinse and drain.
 Ready to bake.

 Greek Yogurt or Sour Cream